alu99/open-seats-checker/README.md

 I recommend scheduling this script using crontab or launchd to have it run in the background of your system.

 How to allow access to less secure apps: https://support.google.com/accounts/answer/6010255?hl=en

+Fun fact: this script helped me get into the class that I was waiting for all summer!